 If the objective is to assist in booking appointments, the questions may be in the following order: “Would you like to schedule an appointment?” followed by a link to a calendar with available options to select from and also, an option to cancel an appointment.

-If the objective is to assist in sales, questions may flow in this order: “Are you looking for a sports bag?” followed by “Do you want something chic or sporty looking?” and then, “What color would you like it in?”
+If the objective of your chatbot is to assist in sales, questions may flow in this order: “Are you looking for a sports bag?” followed by “Do you want something chic or sporty looking?” and then, “What color would you like it in?”
 Then the options for that color may be displayed.

 What are upper-funnel questions?
 A marketing term, this refers to strategies to build brand awareness.
 What the chatbot does here is less about selling something to the customer and far more about helping them, understanding what they need and what the chatbot can do to educate as well as address common questions.